eneax/rn-notes-app-json-server/README.md

 ## Note

 Every time you start `ngrok`, you will get a new HTTP/TCP tunnel on random URLs/ports.
-If you want to have custom subdomains and reserved domains, you have to pay :)
+If you want to have custom subdomains and reserved domains, you have get the `ngrok` BASIC or PRO plan :)